-- 1. Did the student conduct a non-invasive, non-obtrusive observational or behavioral study on live non-human vertebrate animals? - Please describe the student's training to work with animals, the supervision under which the work took place, and the student's overall interaction with the animals.
+- Did the student conduct a non-invasive, non-obtrusive observational or behavioral study on live non-human vertebrate animals? - a.
+Please describe the student's training to work with animals, the supervision under which the work took place, and the student's overall interaction with the animals.
 (200 words max) - 2.
-Did the student conduct a study of non-human vertebrate animal tissue which was obtained from a pre-existing study and supplied by a supervising scientist? - Please describe the pre-existing study, provide the title of the IACUC-approved study, the IACUC approval number and date of approval (where required and/or applicable).
+Did the student conduct a study of non-human vertebrate animal tissue/cell lines obtained from a pre-existing study and supplied by a supervising scientist? - a.
+Please describe the pre-existing study, provide the title of the IACUC-approved study, the IACUC approval number and date of approval (where required and/or applicable).
 (200 words max) - b.
-I certify that the student was provided tissue from a pre-existing study and that the animals were not sacrificed, nor were invasive procedures used, solely for the purpose of the student's project. - 3.
-Did the student's research involve either a behavioral or tissue study of human participants? - a.
-Please provide the IRB approval number, title of study and date of approval.
+I certify that the student was provided cell lines/tissue from a pre-existing study and that the animals were not sacrificed, nor were invasive procedures used, solely for the purpose of the student's project.
+Animal sacrifice for student use is not permitted under Regeneron STS rules. - 3.
+Did the student's research involve either a behavioral, cell line/tissue study, or other type of data involving human participants? - a.
+Please provide the IRB approval number and date of approval.
 Please describe the student's interaction with the human subjects and/or the student's specific role in the larger study.
 (200 words max) - 4.
-Did you provide the student with pre-existing human data or human tissue? - a.
+Did you provide the student with pre-existing human data or human tissue?
+If yes... - a.
 I certify that the student was provided with human data/human tissue that was anonymous or appropriately de-identified before it was given to the student AND was in compliance with all privacy and HIPAA laws. - b.
-Explain where and how the human data or human tissue was obtained. - 5.
-Did the student work with PHBAs or hazardous materials?
-Did the student complete a Risk Assessment?
+Explain where and how the human data or human tissue was obtained and deidentified: - 5.
+Did the student work with PHBAs or hazardous materials? - a.
+Did you complete a Risk Assessment with the student prior to experimentation? - b.
+Please describe the setting in which these materials were analyzed, any safety precautions implemented for the student, and explain how your lab disposed of any PHBAs (if applicable).